drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 ### Redundancy

-Redundancy is how many devices can fail before data is lost.
+Redundancy is how many devices can fail in a vdev before data is lost.

-ZFS only provides redundancy at the vdev level: data in a pool is dynamically distributed across the vdevs, and if a single vdev fails then all data in the pool is lost.
+ZFS pools do not provide any redundancy, and redundancy is instead handled at the vdev level.
-The robustness of the pool is limited by the weakest vdev, and a rule of thumb is to create pools using only vdevs with the same redundancy.
+The robustness of the pool is hence limited by the weakest vdev.

-A mirror vdev with $`d` devices has a redundancy of $`d - 1`$.
+A rule of thumb is to create pools using vdevs of the same redundancy.

-E.g. a 3-way mirror has a redundancy of two.
+A mirror vdev with $`d` devices has a redundancy of $`d - 1`$, e.g. a 3-way mirror has a redundancy of 2.

-A RAID-Z vdev with $`d` devices and $`p` parity has a redundancy of $`p`$.
+A RAID-Z vdev with $`d` devices and $`p` parity has a redundancy of $`p`$, e.g. raidz2 has a redundancy of 2 regardless of the number of disks in the vdev.

-E.g. raidz2 has a redundancy of 2 regardless of the number of disks in the vdev.
+Mirror and RAID-Z vdevs can both have excellent redundancy, but redundancy comes at a heavy cost of storage efficiency for mirror vdevs.

 ### Storage efficiency